-2. Avoid Fridays and bank holidays when removal firms are in high demand and will be stretched (and may charge more).
-For a less stressful move, opt for off-peak times such as mid-week for a less stressful move.
+If possible avoid Fridays and bank holidays when removal firms are in high demand and will be stretched (and may charge more).
+If you can take the time off, opt for off-peak times such as mid-week for a less stressful move.

 1. To avoid any nasty surprises, ensure your possessions are insured for transit.
 Most removal companies provide this but check what it covers and whether there are exclusions.
 For example, anything you pack may not be covered by the removal firm's insurance.
 And if you are planning to transport any precious items yourself, check that these are covered when in transit by your contents insurance.

 2. Hire professional cleaners to give your new place a thorough going over before you move in.
 Some removal firms will arrange to do this.
 No one wants to arrive late in the night at your new home and then have to get up in the morning and start a taxing spring clean.

 3. Before the removal firm arrives, have a clear out.
 Keep in mind William Morris' interior design mantra that "everything must either be useful or beautiful".
-Valuable items that are no longer needed can be auctioned or sold to a dealer in second-hand furniture.
+Valuable items that are no longer needed can be auctioned or sold to a second-hand furniture dealer.
 Other items can be donated to charity shops or recycled.

-4. Get someone to look after the children for the day.
-The same goes for pets - or book them into kennels or a cattery.
-Ensure they have identity tags with their new address.
+4. If you have children, you may want to arrange childcare for the day.
+The same advice goes for pets who may be best off staying at kennels or a cattery, just make sure they have identity tags with their new address.

 5. Compile a fact file for the people who are moving into your property, such as instruction leaflets and service information for the heating system and appliances you're leaving, together with details of rubbish collection, milk deliveries, recycling schemes and so on.